dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 ## Hardware acceleration issues

-Whether you are using the Hypervisor Framework or HAXM for hardware acceleration of the emulator, you may run into problems caused by installation issues or an out-of-date version of macOS.
+Whether you're using the Hypervisor Framework or HAXM for hardware acceleration of the emulator, you may run into problems caused by installation issues or an out-of-date version of macOS.
 The following sections can help you resolve this issue.

 <a name="hypervisor-issues"></a>

 ### Hypervisor Framework issues

-If you are using macOS 10.10 or later on a newer Mac, the Android emulator will automatically use the Hypervisor Framework for hardware acceleration.
+If you're using macOS 10.10 or later on a newer Mac, the Android emulator will automatically use the Hypervisor Framework for hardware acceleration.
 However, some older Macs or Macs running a version of macOS earlier than 10.10 may not provide Hypervisor Framework support.

 To determine whether or not your Mac supports the Hypervisor Framework, open a Terminal and enter the following command: